-

 Leah Nord

-The Employer-Led Workforce Project, grounded in the proven Talent Pipeline Management (TPM) model, is strengthened by the guidance of an exceptional sounding board.
+The Employer-Led Workforce Project, grounded in the proven Talent Pipeline Management (TPM) model, is strengthened by the guidance of an exceptional advisor.
 Leah Nord, a respected faculty member with the TPM Academy, brings deep expertise in employer-driven workforce strategies and best practices that will help shape the project’s direction.
 Leah will support and advise facilitator Rhonda Tulk-Lane as she leads this important initiative to build stronger, more responsive talent pipelines across Atlantic Canada.

 -

-Become a Facilitator
+Become a Facilitator February 2026

 The TPM Academy trains business, workforce, and economic development leaders on the Talent Pipeline Management (TPM) approach, a demand-driven strategy to create real career pathways for students and workers with talent pipelines aligned to dynamic business needs